-- 1. The Board shall assume responsibility for short and long range planning and goal setting with regards to the Agency's growth and development and future expansion of services. - 2.
+- A. Definition - 1.
+The Agency is governed by the Board of Directors, made up of elected persons meeting criteria set in the Minimum Standards, who meet at least annually and exercise responsibility for the Agency's policies and all activities, with full authority over same. - B. Responsibilities - 1.
+The Board shall assume responsibility for short and long range planning and goal setting with regards to the Agency's growth and development and future expansion of services. - 2.
 The Board will assume responsibility for fiscal planning and fundraising efforts by and/or for the Agency, including the acquisition of capitol investment, establishment of bank accounts, setting of salaries and disbursement of bonuses, establishment of Agency fees and/or increases, acquisition or distribution of assets, pursuit of grant monies and tax exemptions, establishment of Agency employee benefits package, the contracting and corporate review of annual audits, and the signing of all lease agreements, notes or other financial commitments. - 3.
 The Board shall assume responsibility for the acquisition of all necessary insurance coverage for Board and Agency operations. - 4.
 The Board shall assume responsibility for the review of matters not resolved through the prerequisite activities outlined in the grievance and appeal process policy.
 The Board shall also act to ensure that whistleblowers are protected from undue pressure or retribution from any source within the organization. - 5.
-The Board shall assume responsibility for the annual review of all policies, ensuring the application of all policies equally, and approving revisions as necessary. - The Board shall assume responsibility for guidance of the Agency and its directorship. - 7.
+The Board shall assume responsibility for the annual review of all policies, ensuring the application of all policies equally, and approving revisions as necessary. - 6.
+The Board shall assume responsibility for guidance of the Agency and its directorship. - 7.
 The Board shall promote the Agency in word and in deed. - 8.
 The Board shall uphold the code of conduct cited within the employee manual and Minimum Standards, to ensure that no board member, agency employee or contract service provider is verified as a foster or adoptive parent of the agency and that any independent financial relationships or transactions between same are presented in writing to the Board of Directors for review and approval, in advance of entering into any such arrangements.